Free charity care matcher

 Three things determine eligibility.

 1. Is the hospital a non-profit?
-Most large U.S. hospital systems are.
-For-profit hospitals (HCA, Tenet, etc.) are not subject to 501(r), but many still offer financial assistance — just under different rules.
+Many large U.S. hospital systems are.
+For-profit hospitals are not subject to 501(r), but some still offer financial assistance under different rules.

 3. Where does your household income fall?
 We use the 2026 HHS FPL guidelines to compute your % of FPL.
 The eligibility tier comes from there.